daviddarnes/daviddarnes.github.io/_drafts/2015-07-11-new-site-structure.md

 ## And that's it

 Simple enough right?
 Ha, you joker.
-At least my design skills can be focused on my "calling card" site rather than this site.
+At least my design skills can focus on my "calling card" site rather than this site.
 This subdomain site will probably focus on personal articles, a full portfolio of projects and experiments, who I am and a way to get in touch.
 Thanks for reading, especially if you got this far.
 Hopefully I'll actually complete what I've mentioned above, time is truly my only challenge.

 Cheers, Dave